The 2020 Dodge Charger R/T Scat Pack Widebody says to hell with the Hellcat

 Hit: It has usable power

 Yes, 707 and 797 horsepower are fantastic, but that power is irrelevant if you can’t control it.
-Even in Widebody form with 305-mm Pirelli P Zerosat each corner the Hellcats want to spin their tires.
+Even in Widebody form with 305-mm Pirelli P Zero sat each corner the Hellcats want to spin their tires.
 “Spinning isn’t winning,” Tim Kuniskis, global head of Dodge and SRT, told Motor Authority at the reveal of the 2020 Dodge Challenger Super Stock.
 Tim’s right.
 With a 6.4-liter V-8 producing 485 horsepower and 475 pound-feet of torque, the Charger R/T Scat Pack Widebody has more than enough power for everyday, or even track, use, and it’s easier to control.
 The 305s have a better chance of sticking to the pavement and putting the power down than the narrow body’s 275s.
 The reality is your foot likely can’t control the Hellcat’s wheelspin to achieve its 3.6-second 0-60 mph time and if it can your internal Vbox likely can’t feel the difference from the Scat’s Pack’s 4.3-second 0-60 mph run.

 2020 Dodge Charger R/T Scat Pack Widebody